cgswords/vimrc/README.md

   keystroke right under my hands.
 - I prefer tabstop of 2 with no expandtab, though there is a small exception to this for Makefiles, which is included in the `.vimrc`
-- The files in the `plugin` folder can be moved to `~/.vim/plugin/`, but they are separate since I didn't write them.
-They are:
-    - `CSApprox` allows for full color support in terminals, for using the color themes included.
-    - `autoclose` types a `)` every time you type a `(` (it also does this for `[` and `{`).
-The documentation says that `\a` will turn it off, but `paste` mode also suppresses it (and I find is usually what I actually wanted in the first place).
-Right now I dislike how it handles nested braces, but not enough to hack on it.
-I may in the future.
 - The `vim_syntax_patch` is from Kent Dybvig, who decided that the standard way that Vim indents things was wrong (which is true).
 It also modifies how mark yanking works just a tad.
 I don't use this patch, but it has some serious merit and I would if I were less lazy.
 The readme is extensive and the C code is straight-forward (ha!).

-# Lisensing

-Redistribution and use in source and binary forms, with or without modification, are permitted.

-*This software is provided by the regents and contributors ``as is'' and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
-In no event shall the regents or contributors be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.*

-This Vim RC is in no way  affiliated with Cadence Research Systems or Racket and is developed independently.